 (2) Praecipe in Lieu of Appearance.
-No attorney need appear in person for the scheduling conference if a praecipe conforming to the format of Civil Action Form 113 (Praecipe Requesting Scheduling Order) signed by all attorneys is filed no later than 7 calendar days prior to the scheduling conference date consenting to the entry by the court of a track I or track II scheduling order outside their presence.
+Except in cases to which Rule 40-III applies, no attorney need appear in person for the scheduling conference if a praecipe conforming to the format of Civil Action Form 113 (Praecipe Requesting Scheduling Order) signed by all attorneys is filed no later than 7 calendar days prior to the scheduling conference date consenting to the entry by the court of a track I or track II scheduling order outside their presence.